 McNally Project members Dr. Judah Goldstein and Jen Greene are members of the EMS PEP Senior Editorial Team.
-In addition, McNally Project members Dr. Ian Drennan, Jason Buick, Jennie Helmers, Julie Sinclair, Chelsea Lanos and Alan Batt are expert appraisers for the EMS-PEP Project.
+In addition, McNally Project members Dr. Ian Drennan, Jason Buick, Jennie Helmers, Julie Sinclair, and Chelsea Lanos are expert appraisers, and Alan Batt is a Senior Appraiser for the EMS-PEP Project.
 Jason Buick and Alan Batt also serve on the EMS PEP Advisory Board.

 McNally Project members Dr. Ian Drennan and Jason Buick work with ILCOR on evidence appraisal for CPR guidelines (evaluate PICO questions, perform systematic reviews, grade the evidence and make guideline recommendations etc.)